banderson6979/storefront/README.markdown

     1. Create a new Sentry application and set the DNS: File is located in config/initializers/raven.rb
     2. If active admin is used change the email and password to suit your needs.
+    3. Do not work directly in the starterkitrails folder.
+Create a copy of it and setup bitbucket for the new project.

 ## Running on your Machine
 Get the source: